ds-horizon/vertx-grpc-extension/README.md

-# Vert.x gRPC Utilities
+# Vert.x gRPC Extension

-A utility library that simplifies the development of gRPC services using Vert.x.
-This library provides a set of tools and abstractions to make it easier to create, test, and maintain gRPC services in a Vert.x environment.
+A Library to provide a set of abstractions to make it easier to create and maintain gRPC services in Vert.x.

 ## Features

-- **Easy Service Registration**: Automatically discover and register gRPC services using annotations
+- **Easy Service & Interceptor Registration**: Automatically discover and register gRPC services and interceptors using annotations
 - **Dependency Injection**: Flexible dependency injection system for services and interceptors
 - **Standardized Error Handling**: Comprehensive error handling system with gRPC status integration
 - **Built-in Logging**: Request/response logging interceptor for debugging and monitoring